-The proposal is required to follow the Architectural Standards of the CD4-C District to the extent practicable.
-As noted below, certain elements of the addition are not consistent with the Article 5.M Architectural Standards, and the Planning Board may want to consider whether the architecture of the proposed addition and its relationship to the existing building is consistent with the Architectural Standards.
+This 'extent practical' applies to all the relevant standards including the Architectural Standards described in Article 5.M.
+As noted below, certain elements of the proposed expansion are not consistent with the Article 5.M Architectural Standards, and the Planning Board may want to consider whether the architecture of the proposed addition and its relationship to the existing building is consistent with the Architectural Standards.